LaurenceA/agent/README.md

   - Does mean that you can't write to previously untracked files.

 ## TODOs:

-* Tracked file names are always available to the Agent (all of them are dumped in initially, and added as new files are written).
+* How to cross-reference context vs line numbers in error messages?
+  - The problem is that error messages come with line numbers in the underlying files.
+  - However, we don't really want to embed the line numbers in code summaries, because then you have to update the code summaries every time the line numbers change.
+And that could happen alot if you change something higher in the file.
+  - The solution is to take the error message and:
+    - Use GPT-4o mini to take the error message, and return the filenames + linenumbers referred to in the error message.
+    - Translate these filenames + linenumbers into relative paths (e.g. path to a function + line number within the function).
+    - Put these back into the error message.

-* Files / sections are referred to as e.g. path/to/file:section_name:subsection_name, where e.g. section_name could be the name of a class and subsection_name could be the name of a subsection.
+* Files / sections are referred to as e.g. path/to/file#section_name#subsection_name, where e.g. section_name could be the name of a class and subsection_name could be the name of a subsection.
 * For every LLM call, we
 * When we open a file

-* Folder summary (can be run when starting in a project, or when ...) if README present: paste/summarise

-dir_summary(path, threshold_mult):
-    for file/dir in folder:
-        paste file/dir summary

-file_summary(path, threshold_mult):
-    if size of code below low threshold: paste all code.
-    elif size of code below higher threshold: paste GPT-4o summary of file.
-    elif size of code below higher threshold: paste tree-sitter summary of file
-    else:
-        paste file name

 * Updates to persistent summaries:
   - Agent diffs are in the code anyway.